 Singapore, the modern cosmopolitan city-state is one of the most expensive countries in the world to visit in Southeast Asia.
 From hotels to resorts and from restaurants to shopping, everything is a bit higher in cost.
 Expenditures also depend on your Singapore honeymoon tour packages from India or the Best Singapore Holiday packages from India Smart Holiday Shop that will surely help you in getting something latest and advanced.
 However, there are plenty of things to for free in Singapore.
-Some of the favorite Singapore freebies are the following:
+Some of the favorite Singapore freebies are the following here 20 Free Things to do in Singapore

 Singapore Botanic Gardens